Wintermute3/relay/readme-relay.md

 ### Test the `relay.json` file

 The installer creates the `relay.json` file if it doesn't already exist, but thereafter you can edit it to add or remove _player_ systems.

-Each time the `relay.py` program runs it validates the file, so it is always a good idea to run:
+Each time the `relay.py` program runs it validates the file, so it is always a good idea to run after installation, and again after each edit to the file, to assure it is still valid:
+:

 	./relay.py
-after installation, and again after each edit to the file, to assure it is still valid.
 If `relay.py` runs without error, you are good to go.

+If you add new _player_ systems to the network, assure they are added to the _orchestrator_ `arp-scan` cache by:

+	./relay.py -f
+You can also display the current name mapping table like this:

+	./relay.py -n
+To see all available options, ask for help like this:

+	./relay.py -h
 #